hbatistuzzo/PHYSAT_data/README.md

 radiance, masked by the presence of chlorophyll-a, an ubiquitous pigment in fitoplanctonic organisms.
 On this project I use the PHYSAT bio-algorithm's database
 (see Alvain2005) to investigate correlations with altimetry data on the South Atlantic Ocean and to determine if these waves can modify the composition of phytoplanktonic communities because of their propagation.

+To sum it up:
+- 1) I imported about 15 years of global altimetric daily data on a bunch of separate files.
+	- 1.1) Merged these files temporally (rearranging the data on a cube) and extracted the south atlantic.
+	- 1.2) "Sliced" the cubes to obtain Hovmöller diagrams in latitudes of interest (those with strong signals in the low-frequency energy spectrum)
+	- 1.3) Cleaned the data by filtering the so called "long term" component (in which the insidious slow heating of our planet throughout the decades is translated into altimetric data through thermosteric sea-level rise.
+	- 1.4) Extracted the sazonal component through a gaussian filter (to emulate the effect of seasons on the thermosteric effect)
+	- 1.5) Applied a chain of bidimensional Finite Impulse Response filters to extract Rossby waves (see Polito & Liu 2003 for more info).
+- 2) In parallel, I organized PHYSAT data (with info on PFT's) in pretty much the same way, after which I:
+	- 2.1) Proceeded to interpolate this data so as to match the spatial and temporal resolution with that from the altimetry data.
+	- 2.2) Separated the 6 PFTs to analyze them independently: Cyanobacteria, _Prochlorophyta_, _Prymnesiophyta_, Diatoms, Dinoflagellates and Coccolitophores
+		- 2.2.1) This procedure is documented for each group respectively in the files `PHYSAT_HOV1_nano.m`, `PHYSAT_HOV1_prochlo.m`, `PHYSAT_HOV1_synecho.m`, `PHYSAT_HOV1_diatoms.m`, `PHYSAT_HOV1_phaeocys.m` and `PHYSAT_HOV1_coccolitho.m`
+- 3) With the two datasets prepared, I "merged" them by performing a convolution between the altimetric data and the PFT data.

+This yielded maps of where the organisms coincided with the passage of these low-frequency waves, either on crests or throughs, which were then analyzed to observe, quantitatively, how this phenomena impact the transport of these phytoplanktonic groups.
+The results can be found in my thesis, lest this document itself becomes a copy of it!